Statewide Alcohol.Think Again

 The WACA feels strongly about assisting cricket clubs in promoting good health and wellbeing, as well as creating a responsible environment for the consumption of alcohol.

-The Alcohol.Think Again Club Senior Club Program, managed by the WACA, in partnership with Healthway and the Alcohol and Drug Foundation’s (ADF) Good Sports program, has been established to aid senior cricket clubs across Western Australia to develop a healthy club culture.
-Previously comprising of regional Western Australian cricket clubs, in 2018 the program expanded to include senior CricketWest clubs.
+The Statewide Alcohol.Think Again Club Senior Club Program, managed by the WACA, in partnership with Healthway and the Alcohol and Drug Foundation’s (ADF) Good Sports program, has been established to aid senior cricket clubs across Western Australia to develop a healthy club culture.

-Clubs enroling in the program during the 2019-20 Season will be eligible to enter and receive incentives from the Club Improvement Fund, detailed below.
+Clubs enrolling in the program during the 2020-21 Season will be eligible to enter and receive incentives from the Club Improvement Fund, detailed below.
 Those clubs which previously signed up to the Good Sports program and progress to another level during this current season, will also eligible to enter and win.

-To take part in the program and be eligible to be in the running to receive one of the incentives, clubs will need to be accredited as a minimum Level 1 Good Sports club.
+To take part in the program and be eligible to be in the running to receive incentives, clubs will need to be accredited as a Level 3 Good Sports club.
 Good Sports will help clubs to understand what is required to achieve accreditation, starting with small changes right through to policy development and implementation.

 Good Sports Level 1